ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.tibberlink/README.md

 ## Configuration
 1. Create a new instance of the adapter
 2. You will also need an API token from Tibber.
 Get it here: [https://developer.tibber.com/](https://developer.tibber.com/)
-3. Fill in your Tibber API token
+3. Fill in your Tibber API token -> save config to restart the adapter
-4. Choose to also pull data from your Tibber Pulse  -  !!
+4. Choose the homes to also pull live data from your Tibber Pulse  -  !!
 Only working if hardware is installed
 5. Save the settings

 ## Notes